jihuan-tian/jihuan-tian.github.io/_posts/2023-04-13-view-large-pdf-files-on-linux.markdown

 bind shift-down any scrollDown(32)
 ```

+<span class="timestamp-wrapper"><span class="timestamp">&lt;2023-04-26 Wed&gt; </span></span> The Postscript and PDF viewer GNU gv performs even better than Xpdf.
+After loading a large PDF file, there is no refreshing in gv when we scroll the page.

 # Lessons learned

 Some classical Linux software can be relied upon due to their better speed, extensibility and capability for extreme cases.
 Good examples are Xpdf, Gnuplot, less, etc.